simionAndrei/SBD_AWS-assignment/README.md

 During our time with the `c4.8xlarge` cluster we have determined 4 observations:
 * At least 1 core should be allocated to other processes
 * 7 cores is the optimal amount on the `c4.8xlarge`
-* 5 cores should be the optimal but this not hold true for our `c4.8xlarge` cluster, maybe because of lack of memory
+* 5 cores should be the optimal but this not hold true for our `c4.8xlarge` cluster, maybe due to lack of memory
 * At least 8GB / 5 cores are required for an optimal memory consumption

 Because we want to use our money more efficiently, we have made the [best_price_calculation.js](best_price_calculation.js)